Foreign trade of the Soviet Union: Détente

 Trade between the United States and the Soviet Union averaged about 1 percent of total trade for both countries through the 1970s and 1980s.
 Soviet-American trade peaked in 1979 at US$4.5 billion, exactly 1 percent of total United States trade.
 The Soviet Union continuously ran a trade deficit with the United States in the 1970s and early 1980s, but from 1985 through 1987 the Soviet Union cut imports from the United States while maintaining its level of exports to balance trade between the two countries.

 The pro-Soviet American business magnate Armand Hammer of Occidental Petroleum often mediated trade relations.
 During détente in July 1972, Armand Hammer negotiated a twenty-year agreement with Brezhnev of the Soviet Union that was signed by Hammer in April 1973 in which the Hammer-controlled firms Occidental Petroleum and Tower International would export to the Soviet Union phosphate, which Occidental mined in northern Florida, in return for the Soviet Union exporting from Odessa and Ventspils through Hammer's firms natural gas that would be converted into ammonia, potash, and urea.
 The total value of this trade was estimated at $20 billion.
 The construction of Soviet port facilities, designed by Hammer's firms, was partially financed by the Export-Import Bank as endorsed by Nixon.

 Author Daniel Yergin, in his book The Prize, writes that Hammer "ended up as a go-between for five Soviet General Secretaries and seven U.S. Presidents."
-Hammer had extensive business relationship in the Soviet Union stretching back to the 1920s with Lenin's approval.
+Hammer had an extensive business relationship with the Soviet Union stretching back to the 1920s with Lenin's approval.
 According to Christian Science Monitor in 1980, "although his business dealings with the Soviet Union were cut short when Stalin came to power, he had more or less single-handedly laid the groundwork for the [1980] state of Western trade with the Soviet Union."
 In 1974, Brezhnev "publicly recognized Hammer's role in facilitating East-West trade."
 By 1981, according to the New York Times in that year, Hammer was on a "first-name basis with Leonid Brezhnev."

-In January 1980 after the Soviet intervention in Afghanistan, among the retaliatory measures Jimmy Carter pursued were the embargo of grain against the Soviet Union, and the suspension of high-technology exports to the Soviet Union.
+In January 1980, after the Soviet intervention in Afghanistan, among the retaliatory measures Jimmy Carter pursued were the embargo of grain against the Soviet Union, and the suspension of high-technology exports to the Soviet Union.
 In 1980, Carter limited ammonia imports from the Soviet Union.